Audibene-GMBH/product.frontend-coding-challenge/README.md

 ## Frontend Developer Challenge

 Thank you for applying to hear.com as a frontend developer.
-We would like to get a general idea of your expertise and give you the chance to show us that you are a battle proven developer.
+We would like to get a general idea of your expertise and give you the chance to show us your skills.

 This challenge will involve converting a visual design to HTML and CSS and then adding interactivity to that design using Javascript.